superlinked/superlinked/framework/reference/common/parser/data_parser.md

     ### Methods

     `marshal(self, parsed_schemas: ParsedSchema | list[ParsedSchema]) ‑> list[~SourceTypeT]`
-    :   Get a previously parsed data and return it to it's input format.
+    :   Get a previously parsed data and return it to its input format.

         Args:
             parsed_schemas: Previously parsed data that follows the schema of the `DataParser`.